lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         * The `scriptText` content is for a Groovy environment, as indicated in the `scriptLanguage` binding.

-        Note also that, this particular `ScriptOnResourceScript.groovy` does not return anything; and thus, in the browser response you will see no results:
+        Note also that, this particular `ScriptOnResourceScript.groovy` does not return anything; and thus, in the browser response you will see no result:

         `Browser Network Response`